DO NOT STRESS OVER THE STRETCH

 - Slow and gradual weight gain during pregnancy should be the aim.

 - Eat a healthy, balanced, and nutrient-rich diet.
-Eat unprocessed foods in various colours to get in a variety of nutrients into your body.
+Eat unprocessed foods in various colors to get in a variety of nutrients into your body.

 - Drinking enough water helps your skin stay hydrated and soft.
 Dry skin is more prone to stretch marks than soft skin.